Transient terahertz photoconductivity of insulating cuprates: Experiment

-Fig.~\ref{fig:time}(b) shows $E(t)$ together with $\Delta E(t,\tau)$ at various values of $\tau$, all for SCOC in units normalized to the peak of the reference field at $t=t_p$.
-Results for YBCO are qualitatively similar, with quantitative differences that we discuss below.
+Figure~\ref{fig:time}(b) shows $E(t)$ together with $\Delta E(t,\tau)$ at various values of $\tau$, all for SCOC and normalized to $E_p$, the peak of the reference field at $t=t_p$.
+Results for YBCO6 are qualitatively similar, with quantitative differences that we discuss below.
 Dividing the difference signal by the reference in the frequency domain gives \dttw, the fractional change in the THz transmission spectrum.
 The optical penetration depth is much shorter than the THz penetration depth, so we treat the photoexcited material as an optically thin conducting film on an insulating substrate.
-In the small signal limit, and for time delays greater than the photocarrier momentum relaxation time~\cite{Orenstein:2015dd}, the THz-PC is $\sigma(\omega,\tau)\approx-(1+n)[\Delta E(\omega,\tau)/E(\omega)]/\delta Z_0$, where $Z_0$ is the impedance of free space, $n$ the THz refractive index of the sample, and $\delta$ its optical penetration depth~\cite{Zibold:1996ed,Tajima:1991bv,Kelly:1989do}.
+In the small signal limit, and for time-delays greater than the photocarrier momentum relaxation time~\cite{Orenstein2015}, the THz-PC is $\sigma(\omega,\tau)\approx-(1+n)[\Delta E(\omega,\tau)/E(\omega)]/\delta Z_0$, where $Z_0$ is the impedance of free space, $n$ the THz refractive index of the sample, and $\delta$ its optical penetration depth; we took values for $n$ and $\delta$ from Refs.~\onlinecite{Zibold1996, Tajima1991, Kelly1989}.

 The inset of Fig.~\ref{fig:decay} shows the real part of the THz-PC, $\sigma_1(\omega,\tau)$, obtained from the data in Fig.~\ref{fig:time}(b).
 Our results for the imaginary part, $\sigma_2(\omega,\tau)$, are consistent with zero within our measurement uncertainty.
-We find that $\sigma_1(\omega,\tau)$ is approximately constant across our measurement bandwidth and remains so as it decays with increasing $\tau$.
-The spectra clearly extrapolate to a nonzero $\sigma_1$ at DC, indicating the existence of free, mobile carriers.
+This supports our assumption that the photocarrier momentum relaxation time is short, providing a consistency check on our analysis.
+We also find that $\sigma_1(\omega,\tau)$ is approximately constant across our measurement bandwidth, and remains so as it decays with increasing $\tau$.
+The spectra clearly extrapolate to a nonzero $\sigma_1$ at $\omega = 0$, indicating the existence of free, mobile carriers over the timescale of our measurement.